 App Engine does not currently provide a way to map static IP addresses to an application.
 In order to optimize the network path between an end user and an App Engine application, end users on different ISPs or geographic locations might use different IP addresses to access the same App Engine application.
 DNS might return different IP addresses to access App Engine over time or from different network locations.

-Outbound services, such as URL Fetch and the Mail API, make use of a large pool of IP addresses.
+Outbound services, such as the URL Fetch, Sockets and Mail APIs, make use of a large pool of IP addresses.
 The IP address ranges in this pool are subject to routine changes.
 In fact, two sequential API calls from the same application may appear to originate from two different IP addresses.

 App Engine's current range of outgoing IP addresses are encoded in the sender